Golden rules for browser interoperability

 that tests if the browser is Netscape 4 or Internet Explorer 4.
 This code was meant for previous century browsers

 and is no longer valid.
-These days, we have Firefox, Opera, Safari, Chrome, each of which is more prevalent than
+These days, we have Firefox, Edge, Safari and Chrome, each of which is more prevalent than

 Netscape 4 and Internet Explorer 4 together!